 Peter has over 30 years of architectural experience.
 Since first joining KPF in 1987, he has been engaged on a wide range of projects in Asia and the United States.
 He has broad experience with a variety of program types including commercial, residential, hospitality, retail, mixed-use, institutional, infrastructure, and master planning.
 Peter’s expertise is in project management, and he has been the manager and team leader for many of KPF’s significant projects.

-In the United States, Mr. Gross has also managed a wide variety of projects including the 117,000-square-meter mixed-use Espirito Santo Plaza in Miami, three office towers for the Tysons II development near Washington, DC, and the 128,000-square-meter Marina Del Rey Residential Development in California.
+In the United States, Peter has also managed a wide variety of projects including the 117,000-square-meter mixed-use Espirito Santo Plaza in Miami, three office towers for the Tysons II development near Washington, DC, and the 128,000-square-meter Marina Del Rey Residential Development in California.
 He has also been responsible for a number of master plan projects, including the 550,000-square-meter Tysons II Master Plan.

 Peter is the project manager on the 437,000-square-meter Z-15 super-tall tower in Beijing, a 400,000-square-meter mixed-use project in Kunming, a 160,000-square-meter mixed-use tower in Jakarta, and a 120,000-square-meter residential and hospitality development in Sanya.